THE BEST LAS VEGAS PROPERTIES

 that is the primary lien against a property.

-Fixed Installment - The monthly payment due on a mortgage
+Fixed Installment - The monthly payment due on a

-Fixed Period ARM - Provides a fixed rate for 3, 5, 7 or
+Fixed Period ARM - Provides a fixed rate for 3, 5, 7

-10 years then adjusts annually based on a financial index for the remaining
+or 10 years then adjusts annually based on a financial index for the remaining

 loan term.

-Fixed Rate Mortgage - A mortgage with an interest rate
+Fixed Rate Mortgage - A mortgage with an interest

-a fixed rate mortgage are very stable and will not change.
+payments for a fixed rate mortgage are very stable and will not change.

-Fixture - Personal property that becomes real
+Fixture - Personal property that becomes

-fixture or an in-ground spa).
+lighting fixture or an in-ground spa).

 Flood Check - A survey conducted to determine